 Full membership of the European Union from 2004 makes easy access to the country by rail even more important.

 Despite this line being the main rail artery between the former Eastern bloc countries and central Europe, it has been blighted with long-term speed restrictions.
 At one point in the mid-1990s, there were more than 70 permanent or temporary restrictions along the route.

-The main objective of the project was to cut journey times between Budapest and the Austrian capital Vienna from over 2¾ hours to around two hours by allowing 160km/h operation throughout.
+The main objective of the project was to cut journey times between Budapest and the Austrian capital Vienna from more than two and a half hours to around two hours by allowing 160km/h operation throughout.
 The funding for the work and new Z2-type rolling stock has been met by a loan agreed with a German Frankfurt-based bank.

 This latter operation has brought about significant reductions in rail noise levels and in operating costs as well as extending the life expectancy of the rails.

-At the same time as the reprofiling work was carried out 490 new catenary masts were installed as replacements for worn out structures and 62km (40 miles) or wiring was renewed.
+At the same time as the reprofiling work was carried out, 490 new catenary masts were installed as replacements for worn-out structures and 62km (40 miles) of wiring was renewed.

-The stations along the line have also been equipped with around 250 new turnouts to streamline the track layouts, while around 19,000m² of platform has been reconstructed in total.
+The stations along the line have also been equipped with around 250 new turnouts to streamline the track layouts, while around 19,000m² of platforms has been reconstructed in total.

-44 level crossings along the route have required modifications, with the installation of new high-safety crossing gates and reconstruction of their pavements.
+Modifications were carried out at 44 level crossings, with the installation of new high-safety crossing gates and reconstruction of their pavements.